mvolkmann/blog/src/cloudflare-workers.md

 - `tsconfig.json`
 - `wrangler.toml`

-To start a local server, enter `npm run dev`.
+To start a local server for the app, cd to the new project directory and enter `npm run dev`.

-To see the app, browse localhost:8787.
+To test the app, browse localhost:8787.

-The server provides hot reloading of only itself, not the web browser.
+The local server provides hot reloading of only itself, not the web browser.

 To deploy app again after making local changes, enter `npm run deploy`.

-## Wrangler

-The `wrangler` command supports creating, testing, and deploying Cloudflare Worker apps.
-To install it globally, enter `npm install -g wrangler`.

-TODO: Is direct use of this command deprecated?

 ## Using Hono